Corning Office

 Lauren Peffer, LCSW-R

 Lauren is a LCSW-R licensed to practice psychotherapy in New York.
-She has over twenty years experience working with children, adolescents and adults.
-Her area of interests include working with anxiety, depression, trauma issues, ODD, and parent-child issues.
-She is trained in CBT, DBT, relaxation, and other mindfulness based coping skills.
+She has over twenty-five years’ experience working with adults who struggle with anxiety, depression, trauma issues, communication, and women who struggle with pregnancy/post-birth concerns.
+Additionally, she works with couples to assist with communication and encouraging healthy patterns of relating.
+She is trained in CBT, DBT, relaxation, and other mindfulness based life skills.
+Lauren has an interactive, solution-focused approach to therapy.

 Amy H. Robinson, LCSW-R